natxty/handoff/notes.md

 than 3 days hence, the 3-day alert will not go out.
 Is this necessary to make a onSubmit() check?

-* This is a test line to see if I get wrapping after my CLI insertion of the above command.

 * clean up process for old/unused/unfinished PAMMs?

 * Logging out in Firefox - working/not working?